defactor-com/documentation/docs/engage/front-end-ui/admin-section/vesting-settings.md

 Each batch has lifecycle controls available from the row action menu:

-- **Set Invalid Batch** — Mark a batch as invalid for audit purposes
+- **Set Invalid Batch** — Mark a whole batch as invalid so that no further amounts can be released.
+The batch can be validated again later if needed.

 - **Revoke Schedule** — Cancel remaining allocations for a batch

 ![Admin Vesting Table Row Actions Revoke](../../../../static/img/front-end/engage/admin-vesting-revoke.png)